WebediaGaming/react-nexus/API.md

 Under usual circumstances you won't need them, but they can prove handy.

 #### `R.Flux.Mixin#dispatch*(String location, Object params)`
-Asynchrnously dispatches an action. `location` must be like `dispatcherName:/actionName`, eg. `myDispatcher://myAction` represents the action named `/myAction` in the dispatcher `myDispatcher`.
+Asynchronously dispatches an action. `location` must be like `dispatcherName:/actionName`, eg. `myDispatcher://myAction` represents the action named `/myAction` in the dispatcher `myDispatcher`.
 Be cautious if you do something after yielding, since at this point the component might be unmounted (see `R.Async.Mixin#IfMounted`).